Indrudu Chandrudu: Plot

 Panicking that soon people will realise that Rayudu is missing, Tripathi notices Rayudu's younger lookalike Chandram in a mental institution.
-Deducting that Chandram is faking his mental breakdown to beat a murder charge and avoid jail, they blackmail Chandram into playing Rayudu until a major deal is completed, and Tripathi gets a lot of money.
+Deducing that Chandram is faking his mental breakdown to beat a murder charge and avoid jail, they blackmail Chandram into playing Rayudu until a major deal is completed, and Tripathi gets a lot of money.
 Chandram is promised freedom if he is successful.
 Chandram learns Rayudu's speech and mannerisms, and with heavy prosthetics and makeup, he becomes a suitable double for the Mayor.

 Sandhya is trying to expose Rayudu for his illegal activities, but she hasn't found any real evidence yet.
 As she comes close to exposing Chandram's identity mistakenly, Tripathi sends goons to kill her.
 Chandram, having heard this, removes his disguise, sneaks out, and saves Sandhya from the goons.
 When Sandhya gets suspicious about the resemblance between him and Rayudu, Chandram lies that he is Rayudu's son who doesn't like his father's illegal ways.
 Tripathi's search for his diamonds using Chandram proves futile.

 Sandhya decides to charm Chandram to get real evidence of Rayudu's illegal activities, so she flirts with him, and they try to meet many times.
 This leads to hilarious situations in which Chandram has to sneak out without Tripathi's knowledge.
 Tripathi tries to kill Sandhya one more time.
 Chandram saves her again, but his cover is blown.
 Both are on the run from the corrupt police and Tripathi.

 Chandram finally reveals the truth about his murder charge to the reporter.
 He used to be a singer and dancer.
 A contractor named Vallabha Rao (Gollapudi Maruthi Rao), who tells him that he will help him and his female dance partner become famous and invites them to a hotel room.
 While Vallabha Rao sends Chandram to receive someone, he brutally tries to rape the female dancer and murders her.
 He uses his influence to put the blame on Chandram.
 Chandram is found guilty, but during the trial, he fakes mental retardation and is put in the mental institution.
 Sandhya and Chandram then fall for each other.
 Tired of running, they hatch a plan to stop Tripathi and Vallabha Rao, who also happens to be the assistant's partner.